Mohs Surgery: How It's Done and What to Expect

 When should I call my doctor?

-Unexpected drainage, pus, redness or swelling of your incision
+- have unexpected drainage, pus, redness, or swelling of your incision

 Many organizations note the high cure rate of Mohs surgery.
 It cures up to 99% of skin cancers that have not been previously treated, according to the American College of Mohs Surgery.
 This is higher than with other skin cancer surgeries.
 Mohs surgery can also reduce the amount of scarring compared to other methods of skin cancer removal.

 Mohs surgery is a successful and low risk method of removing skin cancer, including melanoma.
 It involves removing cancerous skin tissue layer by layer and examining it under a microscope for signs of cancer.
 The surgeon repeats the process until there are no signs of cancer in the tissue.

 Mohs surgery has a high cure rate, low complication rate, and involves minimal preparation.
 It can take longer than other forms of skin surgery.
 However, it minimizes scarring, so it can be beneficial for exposed or sensitive parts of the body.
 This includes the face, ears, scalp, and genitals.